 Black & Minority Ethnic User-led Perspectives in Mental Health

 Survivor Research specialises in foregrounding the perspectives of mental health service users and survivors in the thinking and innovation around mental health, wellbeing and recovery.
-Our particular expertise lies in making the views and opinions of users and survivors from black and minority ethnic and other marginalised communities an integral and critical part of the overall service user/survivor voice.
+Our particular expertise lies in bridging the gap between user/survivor advocacy and research/policy.
+We are particularly interested in making the views and opinions of users and survivors from black and minority ethnic and other marginalised communities an integral and critical part of the overall service user/survivor voice.

 We are a group of independent workers offering consultancy services in mental health.
 We undertake:

 Call for Papers: Critical Underpinnings of User/Survivor Research and Co-production